Scott Squires (American football)

-Scott Squires is an American retired gridiron football coach and former player.
+Scott Squires is an American retired football coach and former player.
 He served as the head football coach at California Lutheran University from 1996 to 2006, compiling a career coaching record of 54–45.
-As the head coach at Cal Lutheran, Squires recruited both Dave Aranda and current Texas head coach Tom Herman.
-Squires later went on to serve as a special teams coordinator in the Canadian Football League (CFL), spending one year with the Edmonton Eskimos (2007) and two years with the Montreal Alouettes.
+As the head coach at Cal Lutheran, Squires recruited both Dave Aranda and Texas head coach Tom Herman.
+Squires later was a special teams coordinator in the Canadian Football League (CFL), spending a year with the Edmonton Eskimos (2007) and two years with the Montreal Alouettes.